 You must submit or complete one of the following language proficiency indicators:

-International English Language Testing Systems (IELTS Academic Test) – minimum score of 6.0 on each test (Listening, Reading, Writing, Speaking)
+International English Language Testing Systems (IELTS Academic Test) – minimum average of 6.0, with no band lower than 5.5 (Listening, Reading, Writing, Speaking).

 Test of English as a Foreign Language (TOEFL) – minimum test scores of 80 on the Internet-Based Test (TOEFL® iBT), 60 on the Paper-Delivered Test, or 550 on the Paper-Based Test